ASU Foundation website redesign

 Once the content plan and site architecture were approved, I began work on some new page layouts.
 It was time that we had a mobile-friendly website.
-To achieve this, I used a mobile-first approach, first wireframing how the site would look on a small screen to ensure that the site is legible on all devices before designing the desktop version.
+To achieve this, I used a mobile-first approach, first wireframing how the site would look on a small screen to ensure that the site was legible on all devices before designing the desktop version.
 Of course, the layouts of all pages were designed to fit the content, and not the other way around.

-After the strategic decisions were made, there was also the work of building the templates, entering text, selecting and editing images, writing SEO descriptions and keywords, testing in various browsers and devices.
+After the strategic decisions were made, there was also the work of building the HTML templates, entering text, selecting and editing images, writing SEO descriptions and keywords, and testing in various browsers and devices.

 The new version of asufoundation.org was the organization’s first website to feature a responsive layout and follow a "mobile first" strategy.
 In addition, we also made significant changes to the site content and architecture, eliminating a number of redundant or unnecessary pages, and organizing content in a way that made more sense to both the user and the organization.
 The result is a streamlined site that will allow users to get the information they need to learn about the ASU Foundation and make it easier to make a gift.
-This slimmer, smarter new site would also be easier to maintain.
+This slimmer, smarter new site was also easier to maintain.

 The site has changed significantly since then, but the website’s focus on philanthropy started with this version of the website.

 Below: The new homepage after the redesign.
 The site was reconfigured to answer three basic questions, why giving to ASU is important, what causes you can support, and how you can donate.

 The "Schools and Colleges" section once consisted of 12 individual pages, one page for each school.
 Research showed that these pages were not being frequented by visitors.
-On the new site this section was condensed to just one page, serverely reducing website bloat.
+On the new site, we condensed this to just one page, serverely reducing website bloat.
 This was just one example of research influencing changes to the website.